mike-yuhang-wu/mike-yuhang-wu.github.io/essays/invest-in-learning-ui-framework.md

 Metaphorically speaking, a UI framework is like instant noodles in culinary, the quadratic formula in algebra, or a camera in photography—someone has already done most of the hard work, and you can use their accomplishments as the starting point for your own project.

-For example, Bootstrap 5 is a UI framework that contains a vast collection of prewritten CSS and JavaScript code.
+For example, Bootstrap 5 is a UI framework that contains a vast collection of pre-written CSS and JavaScript code.
 You can apply these components directly in your HTML to give your website a polished, professional appearance without reinventing the whole wheel.

 Bootstrap 5 provides easy-to-use tools for margins, padding, borders, columns, rows, navigation bars, dropdown menus, just to name a few.
 With that said, let's see an image of the website I recreated using less than an hour with Bootstrap 5.